somallg/javascript/README.md

 * In general, we want the most parent component that carrys a particular piece of state to be a container

 ## 4.41 Implementation of a Container Class
-* 'react-reduct' the glue between React and Redux
+* 'react-redux' the glue between React and Redux
 * `connect` take a function and a component
 * Whenever application state changes, our containers will be automatically re-rendered